-We expect that our general and administrative expenses will increase in the future as a result of the costs associated with the Merger as well as the expansion of operations subsequent to the Merger, as we increase our headcount to support personnel in research and development and to support our operations generally, and as we increase our research and development activities related to the potential commercialization of our product candidates.
+We expect that our general and administrative expenses will increase in the future as we increase our headcount to support personnel in research and development and to support our operations generally, and as we increase our activities related to the potential commercialization of our product candidates.
 We also expect to continue to incur increased expenses associated with being a public company, including costs of accounting, audit, legal, regulatory and tax-related services associated with maintaining compliance with exchange listing and SEC requirements; director and officer insurance costs; and investor and public relations costs.